RegardsOss/RegardsOss.github.io/_docs/frontend/plugins/plugins.md

 # Compile plugin

 To compile the plugin you need to setup the rs-frontend repository and to install it - please report to [Setup page](/frontend/setup/) for detailed instructions.
-When the frontend is installed, you have created Webpack DLL that will be used by plugins to:
+When the frontend is installed, Webpack DLL are built.
+They will be used by plugins to:
 - reduce the compilation duration - DLL are precompiled dependencies
 - reduce bundle size through `coreoss` DLL that holds front end core code and dependencies